Iowa Car Insurance

 Iowa Teen Driving

 Like many states, Iowa now uses a graduated driver's licensing program to ensure that teens receive proper training.
 There are three stages in Iowa's driver training program: the learner's permit, the intermediate license, and the full license.

 Eligibility for the intermediate license begins at age 16.
-Prior to application for this license, teens should complete an Iowa-approved driver's education course.
-The intermediate license allows teens to drive unsupervised between 5:00 a.m. and 12:30 a.m.
+Teens should complete an Iowa-approved driver's education course and have a clean driving record for at least six consecutive months prior to applying.
+The intermediate license allows teens to drive unsupervised between 5:00 AM and 12:30 AM.
 This license must be held for at least twelve months, and ten hours of supervised driving are required, with at least two being at night.

 Teens can receive a full license at age 17 if all conditions of the intermediate license have been met.
 Note that moving violations or at-fault accidents for drivers under age 18 may lead to remedial restrictions including passenger limits, night-driving limits, or suspension of driving privileges.

 Iowa law requires you to register your motor vehicle with the county treasurer's office in your county within 30 days from the date you establish residency.
 Iowa registration is required even though your license plates may still be valid in another state.

 The following documents are required to be surrendered to the county treasurer's office:

 - Your current ownership document (certificate of title).